kapsay/SecureSoftwareSupplyChain/README.md

 EOF
 ```

-This is all the code you'd need to setup all componenets in the project to use Binary Authorization.
+This is all the code you'd need to setup all components in the project to use Binary Authorization.
 You can now init, plan, show and apply this terraform using a Cloud Build trigger.
 Here is a sample cloudbuild.yaml to perform these steps

 ```yaml
 steps: